7 Tips For Happy Healthy Holidays

 Unplug from your phone, pad, TV, iPod.
 The world won’t come to an end without your updated status.
 Get back to the basics.
 Dig into your collections of classic holiday favorites.
 Unplug from the rest of the world and plug into a movie, music, and the people around you.
 You’ll be glad you did—and so will they.

-Michael Thomas Sunnarborg is a career coach, best-selling author, and founder of The White Box Club™—FREE meetings and resources for people in career transition.
+Michael Thomas Sunnarborg is a career coach, best-selling author, and founder of The White Box Club™—live coaching and resources for people in career transition.
 Learn more at michaelcreative.com

 Ready to take your relationships, career, and daily life to the next level?
 Join me as I lead a series of online courses to inspire, motivate, and empower you to lead your best life.
 Pathways to Mastery classes are now available.
 Find more information and register at michaelcreative.com/engage